mi-hol/HeishaMon/README.md

 *Help on translation to other languages is welcome.*

 # Current releases
 Latest release is available [here](https://github.com/Egyras/HeishaMon/releases).
 The ESP8266 compiled binary can be installed on a Wemos D1 mini, on the HeishaMon PCB and generally on any ESP8266 based board compatible with Wemos build settings (at least 4MB flash).
+The ESP32-S3 binary is for the newer, large, version of HeishaMon.
-You can also download the code and compile it yourself (see required libraries below).
-The ESP32-S3 binary is for the newer, large, version of heishamon.
+You can also download the code and compile it yourself (see required libraries [here]().
+The ESP32-S3 binary is for the newer, large, version of HeishaMon.

 # Using the software